miso-lims/walkthroughs/_includes/index-checking.md

    ```
    AAAAAAAA
    AAAAAACC
-   CAAAAAAA
+   CCAAAACC
    AAAAAAAA
    ```

 1. Click _Calculate_.
-The results pane will show you that there is a duplicate (AAAAAAAA), and that two of the sequences are a near match, only differing by 1 base.
+The results pane will show you that there is a duplicate (AAAAAAAA), and that two of the sequences are a near match, only differing by 2 bases.
 (AAAAAAAA and CAAAAAAA).

 <a name="index-distance-length" href="#">top</a>